Flamme-VRM/WebScrapper/README.md

-# This is the slight web-scrapper that scrapes song lyrics from website
+# This is slight web-scrapper that scrapes song lyrics from website

 To run this code, you have to install the requirements file that named requirements.txt.